Black Geyser Interview

 GrapeOcean: We want to express again our heartfelt gratitude to the RPGWatch community for supporting this project throughout the years.
 And the RPG Codex gets a hug too for their very useful and diverse feedback.
 They are not bad people after all.

-That concludes the interview; you can check out and buy the game on Steam if you’re interested.
+That concludes the interview; you can check out and buy the game on Steam or GOG, if you’re interested.
 We wish GrapeOcean success in any future project.
 Look forward to more interviews in the future.

 Information aboutBlack Geyser: Couriers of Darkness